 Tracing a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine its called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube, the McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
 The race offers runners a technically challenging course with only moderate elevation gains and the inspiration of some of Oregon's most breathtaking scenery.

-The run begins at Carmen Reservoir off Hwy 126, just below Koosah Falls and Icecap CG.
+The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Aid and Drop Bags